 As the insurance industry embraces the chatbot technology for customer service, future risk management policies are also being shaped by data collected at every touchpoint.
 Customer behavior like nature of queries and frequency of claims filing, response to policy incentives and premium, are analyzed for managing risk, policies and potential insurability.

 The insurance industry is aware of the most critical problem, that 30 % customers do not have a positive experience when filing claims.
-The Capgemini and Efma 2017 World Insurance Report finds an alarming drop in positive customer experience fuelled by high digital customer expectations.
+The Capgemini and Efma 2017 World Insurance Report find an alarming drop in positive customer experience fuelled by high digital customer expectations.

 This gap is being addressed with the use of chatbots for instances ranging from incident management to sales, billing and problem resolution.
 Customers are allowed to register claims, get e-copies of policies, check policy status or claim status, and locate a branch or hospital.
 Chatbots are responding to customer queries on health and motor insurance, premium payable for property insurance, and the various clauses that govern each policy.